 Day 3 — Waitomo Caves/Rotorua

 Travel to Waitomo and cruise through an otherworldly cave system illuminated by the turquoise light of thousands of tiny glowworms.
-Continue to Rotorua, a city built on geothermal landscapes, and visit a traditional Maori meeting house in Whakarewarewa village to take part in a Maori mihi whakatau welcome ritual.
-Novotel Rotorua Lakeside (B,L)
+Continue to Rotorua, a city built on geothermal landscapes, and visit a traditional Maori meeting house in Whakarewarewa village to take part in a Maori mihi whakatau welcome ritual, followed by dinner with members of the local community.
+Novotel Rotorua Lakeside (B,L,D)

 Day 4 — Lake Tarawera

 Delve deeper into Maori traditions, exploring the Lake Tarawera region in the company of a guide from the Tuhourangi tribe.
-Join the villagers for afternoon tea, attend weaving and carving demonstrations, and listen to the melodies of Maori music.
-By special permission, our group will have the opportunity to mingle with members of the tribe over a private dinner incorporating traditional dishes.
+Attend hands-on weaving and carving demonstrations, and participate in a specially arranged poroporoaki farewell ceremony to bid goodbye to your Tuhourangi hosts.
 Novotel Rotorua Lakeside (B,L,D)

 Day 5 — Rotorua/Wellington

-Set out to a nearby sheep farm to watch herding dogs at work before sitting down to a home-cooked lunch with the farm's owners.
-Travel to Christchurch and spend the afternoon with a local police officer who was on call during the earthquake that all but leveled the city in 2011.
+Take a privately guided tour of the Wellington Museum, then fly to Christchurch and spend the afternoon with a local police officer who was on call during the earthquake that all but leveled the city in 2011.
 Get a personal perspective on the city's resurgent cultural scene and its efforts to rebuild, visit the intriguing Quake City exhibit at the Canterbury Museum, and gather for afternoon tea at our guide's home.
 The George Christchurch or Hotel Montreal (B,L)

 Day 8 — Christchurch/Queenstown

-Enjoy a morning at leisure to further explore Christchurch, then fly to Queenstown.
-Have dinner at a winery in the world’s southernmost wine-growing region and settle into our hotel on the shores of Lake Wakatipu.
+After a morning at leisure to further explore Christchurch, fly to Queenstown.
+Wander the quaint streets of Arrowtown, a historic gold-mining town, then have dinner at a winery in the world’s southernmost wine-growing region.
+This evening, settle into our hotel on the shores of Lake Wakatipu.
 Doubletree by Hilton Queenstown (B,D)

 Day 9 — Doubtful Sound/Queenstown